 I mean, nothing puts your own struggles in perspective quite like a book of stories from the Calais refugee camp!
 But, beyond my personal journey, this book is wonderful on so many levels.

 Created as part of a project by the University of East London, it centres the voices and experiences of a group of refugees who otherwise feel voiceless, misjudged and maligned.

-But, unlike many of the refugee stories that have come out of Calais, Voices from the Jungle also succeeds in presenting each author as a whole person.
+But, unlike many of the refugee stories that have come out of Calais, also succeeds in presenting each author as a whole person.
 Warm, happy memories of home are presented alongside tales of extraordinary hardship and persecution.
 The struggles of ‘jungle’ life are described in parallel with each author’s hopes and dreams for the future.
 And stories of abuse, violence and deception sit side-by-side with fond recollections of camaraderie, friendship, support and compassion.

 It’s All In Your Head: A guide to getting your sh*t together, Rae Earl